 - Helps in Risk Mitigation: The monetary authorities use moral suasion to keep control over the payment and settlement system of the economic agents and stakeholders to mitigate the risk of non-payments and bad-debts.

-- Acts as a Back-up Policy Tool: It acts as a backup plan when the other monetary policy instruments fail to give the desired results solely, moral persuasion is used to implement the policy instruments effectively.
+- Acts as a Back-up Policy Tool: It acts as a backup plan when the other monetary policy instruments fail to give the desired results solely.
+Thus, moral persuasion is used to implement policy instruments effectively.

 - Aims at Economic Growth and Development: The motive of moral suasion is to ensure stability, welfare and growth of a country’s economy.